-A cleverly chosen company name gives a company the necessary recognition value and sets it apart from the competition.
-But not every arbitrary name is allowed.
+A clever name gives a company the necessary recognition value and sets it apart from the competition.
+But, not every name is allowed.

 The company name of the GmbH and UG: What is it?